 How can we control and limit the total number of goroutines running at the same time?
 See the following example.

-), the for loop blocks and waiting for one of the running goroutines to be completed, once a goroutine is completed, <-waitChan
+When the waitChan is full (reach the limit of MAX_CONCURRENT_JOBS), the for loop blocks and waits for one of the running goroutines to be completed.
+Once a goroutine is completed, <-waitChan is executed, a position in waitChan is released, then the for loop can continue to start another goroutine.

 package main